omarel3ashry/Examly/README.md

 # Examly

+Examly is built with a focus on best practices in software design.
+We employ the Dependency Inversion Principle and Dependency Injection pattern to promote loose coupling and facilitate easier testing and maintainability.
+Additionally, we've separated the data access layer into a dedicated library for clearer code organization and maintenance.
+These architectural decisions ensure a scalable, maintainable, and flexible solution for online examinations.

 Examly is an Online Examination Web Application, a comprehensive platform designed to facilitate educational institutions in conducting exams efficiently.
 It offers a range of features tailored to meet the needs of administrators, instructors, and students.

 ## Features